YaN9-Y/D4/README.md

 Limitation
 --------------------------------------
 We found that our model is sensitive to training data.
-The training may be unstable on images that has a wide variation on depth.
+The training may be unstable on images that have a wide variation in depth.

 Citation
 --------------------------------------